freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 420.1

+No filename again with fewer spaces that time.
+You may have to play with certain commands to get the output you are looking for.
 You are going to create a file that has some meta information about the two kitty ipsum files in it.
 Use `echo` and redirection to print `~~ kitty_ispsum_1.txt info ~~` to a file named `kitty_info.txt`.
 Make sure to place the text in quotes.

 #### HINTS